 - provide peace of mind to you and your family

 How to find the best income protection policy for you

 The best way to buy income protection insurance is to speak to an independent income protection specialist*.
 An independent specialist will be able to access every insurance company on the market and provide advice as to which is best for your own circumstances.
 They will also be able to help you to complete the application forms over the phone, chase the insurance company on your behalf and will even be able to provide help and assistance if you ever need to claim on the policy.
 Best of all, their service is free and you'll qualify for £50 cashback should you take out a policy.
 Simply complete this short form* to receive a callback at a time that suits you.

 Complete this short form to receive a callback and get your tailored income protection insurance quote from one of the UK's leading income protection insurance specialists.Find the best value income protection policy*

 Compare the best critical illness insurance policies

 If you are looking for critical illness cover it can be confusing as there are over 200 versions of critical illness cover available.
-So first of all I suggest that you compare critical illness insurance prices online using this comparison tool and get a quote.
-Make sure you enter the level of critical illness and life insurance cover you need in the relevant boxes.
+So first of all I suggest that you speak to one of the UK's leading critical illness insurance specialists* and get a quote.
+Complete the short form and they will call you back at a time that suits you.